AlejandroAMarin/BIMSA/README.md

 │  └─ Makefile
 ```

-## Purchasing a UPMEM server
+## Access to a UPMEM server
 There are three options for accessing UPMEM infrastructure currently:
 1. Renting cloud access to UPMEM’s servers.
-Access to UPMEM cloud costs $25/hr ($15/hr for academics).
-However, a large part of the developments can be done offline using the UPMEM functional simulator, which is integrated into UPMEM’s SDK and can be downloaded for free.
-Unfortunately, the simulator can only simulate up to 8 compute units and does not provide the time measurements that a real UPMEM system provides.
 2. Buying UPMEM DIMM modules.
-The price for one UPMEM DIMM is $450 - and a server can be populated with up to 20 UPMEM modules.
 For now, UPMEM’s DIMMs are only compatible with the Intel® Server Board S2600WF Product Family.
-This is the most economical on premise option.
 3. Buying a pre-configured UPMEM server.
-This option avoids potential integration and installation difficulties, but is less affordable.
-The cost is approximately $20k for a server populated with 20 PIM modules.

 For more information contact [UPMEM](https://www.upmem.com/)